CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-12.md

 1. From the **Terminal** select **Node** terminal, press **Ctrl + C** to stop the **recommendation service** ui page.
       ![](../media/miyagi-image31.png)

-1. Now, click on **Next** from the lower right corner to move to the next page.
+1. Close the terminal.

 ## Summary

 In this Lab, you began with configuring the Miyagi App for operational readiness, followed by a detailed exploration of the Recommendation service's implementation.
 Practical execution involves running the Recommendation service and deploying the Miyagi frontend locally for testing.
 Enhancing data retrieval efficiency is a pivotal step, achieved by persisting embeddings in Azure AI Search.
 The project concludes with a broad exploration of the Miyagi App and Recommendation service, prioritizing a personalized user experience.
 This systematic approach ensures a thorough understanding and effective implementation throughout the project.

-### You have successfully completed this lab.
+#### You have successfully completed this lab.